NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Explosive Ammunition (Greater).md

 * * *

 This piece of ammunition is coated in gritty black soot.
-When activated _greater explosive ammunition_ hits a target, the missile explodes in a 10-foot burst, dealing 10d6 fire damage to each creature in the area (including the target).
+When activated _greater explosive ammunition_ hits a target, the missile explodes in a @Template\[burst|distance:10\], dealing 10d6 fire damage to each creature in the area (including the target).
 Each creature must attempt a DC 30 Reflex check save.

 *Source: Pathfinder GM Core*
 *ORC*